tonyechen/spotify-clone/notes.md

 The data in the session object is based on the ***session callback*** we defined

+# Recoil
+Typical way to use recoil is to create an Atom, which represents state in Recoil.
+It is like a section of the global state, it can be like a playlist atom and song atom and should be contextual to what it is used for.
+- Each atom need to have a unique key
 # Spotify API
 ```
 export default NextAuth({